 Some of the most productive interviews occur after a first action on the merits when both parties have had an opportunity to consider the prior art; however, there is no bad time for requesting an interview.
 Examiners are encouraged to have an interview whenever the interview can resolve issues and help further prosecution.
 See MPEP 713.05 and MPEP 713.10.

 A request for an interview prior to the first Office action is ordinarily granted in continuing applications.
 See MPEP 713.02.
-Further, if the application is filed under a special program such as the First Action Interview Pilot or Accelerated Examination an interview may be appropriate according to the published guidelines of that program.
+Further, if the application is filed under a special program such as Accelerated Examination, an interview may be appropriate according to the published guidelines of that program.

 Normally, one interview after final rejection is permitted.
 However, prior to the interview, the intended purpose and content of the interview should be presented briefly, preferably in writing.
 Such an interview may be granted if the examiner is convinced that disposal or clarification for appeal may be accomplished with only nominal further consideration.
 Interviews merely to restate arguments of record or to discuss new limitations which would require more than nominal reconsideration or new search should be denied.
 See MPEP 713.09.